brikteknologier/seraph/README.md

 * `id | object` - either the id of the node to read, or an object containing an id property of the node to read.
+* `property` (optional) - the name of the property to read. if this is specified, only the value of this property on the object is returned.
 * `callback` - function(err, node). `node` is an object containing the properties of the node with the given id.